imraumayaggarwal/CPP-STL/readme.md

 A container adapter that implements the Last In, First Out (LIFO) principle.
 Elements can only be added or removed from the top.

 ---

+## 🟢 Singly Linked List
+`SLL.cpp`

+A linear linked list where each node points to the next; supports simple insertion and deletion.

+---

+## 🟢 Circular Singly Linked List
+`CSLL.cpp`

+A singly linked list where the last node connects back to the head, forming a circle.

+---

+## 🟢 List (Doubly Linked List)
+`List_DLL.cpp`

+A doubly linked list implementation.
+Allows efficient insertion and deletion anywhere in the sequence but does not provide random access.

+---

+## 🟢 Circular Doubly Linked List
+`CDLL.cpp`

+A doubly linked list where the last node links back to the head, enabling circular traversal in both directions.

 ## ⭐ Star this repo if you found it helpful!